geo-frontend/nlmaps/README.md

 this `bgLayer()` function can subsequently be used in the same way as `nlmaps.maplib.bgLayer()` from the parent package.

 ### Removing or further manipulating the map or layer

 If you want to remove your map object or layer, you can just use the standard method provided by your library.
 The objects returned from `createMap()` and `bgLayer()` are just standard `map` and `layer` objects for the appropriate libraries.
 For example, Leaflet has a `map.remove()` function which destroys the map and clears all event listeners.

-## Raw tile URLS
+## Raw tile URLs

-The tile URLS which `nlmaps` configures for you follow the templates:
+The tile URLs which `nlmaps` configures for you follow these templates:

 For BRT-Achtergrondkaart series: